Reinforced concrete: Use in construction

-Many different types of structures and components of structures can be built using reinforced concrete including slabs, walls, beams, columns, foundations, frames and more.
+Many different types of structures and components of structures can be built using reinforced concrete elements including slabs, walls, beams, columns, foundations, frames and more.

 Reinforced concrete can be classified as precast or cast-in-place concrete.

 Designing and implementing the most efficient floor system is key to creating optimal building structures.
 Small changes in the design of a floor system can have significant impact on material costs, construction schedule, ultimate strength, operating costs, occupancy levels and end use of a building.

 Without reinforcement, constructing modern structures with concrete material would not be possible.

+Reinforced concrete elements

+When reinforced concrete elements are used in construction, these reinforced concrete elements exhibit basic behavior when subjected to external loads.
+Reinforced concrete elements may be subject to tension, compression, bending, shear, and/or torsion.

 Behavior

 Materials

 Concrete is a mixture of coarse (stone or brick chips) and fine (generally sand and/or crushed stone) aggregates with a paste of binder material (usually Portland cement) and water.
 When cement is mixed with a small amount of water, it hydrates to form microscopic opaque crystal lattices encapsulating and locking the aggregate into a rigid shape.
 The aggregates used for making concrete should be free from harmful substances like organic impurities, silt, clay, lignite, etc. Typical concrete mixes have high resistance to compressive stresses (about 4000 psi); however, any appreciable tension (e.g., due to bending) will break the microscopic rigid lattice, resulting in cracking and separation of the concrete.
 For this reason, typical non-reinforced concrete must be well supported to prevent the development of tension.

 If a material with high strength in tension, such as steel, is placed in concrete, then the composite material, reinforced concrete, resists not only compression but also bending and other direct tensile actions.
 A composite section where the concrete resists compression and reinforcement "rebar" resists tension can be made into almost any shape and size for the construction industry.